 Each spring, FRC Team 1540 presents during a school assembly.
 During the assembly, we demonstrate our robot and explain what it can do.
 We highlight the design process, mentioning the multiple skill sets of the team’s members.
 Here, we pitch the Flaming Chickens to our school.
 The Flaming Chickens also show our end of the year video, a highlight of our growth as individuals and as a team through the year.

 Tuition on The Track is a walkathon organized by Catlin Gabel students to raise money for financial aid.
 Team 1540 participates in this by entering our robot as a participant in the walkathon as a contribution to show our support for the event.
 It also excites younger students to see a robot driving around with a fluffy chicken on board.

 In 2004, FRC 1540 took an existing robotics curriculum and helped integrate it into the seventh grade curriculum at Catlin Gabel.
 Since then, our head mentor has become the primary teacher of the curriculum.
 It has inspired numerous middle school students to join robotics.

 Catlin Gabel is a private school, and it requires a steady inflow of applicants.
 One aspect of the application process is attending one of many open houses hosted by the school each year.
 Current students and faculty work together to explain the Catlin community, from classes to assemblies.
 The robotics team is also present at the majority of these open houses, and shows prospective families that engineering is a vital Catlin tradition.

 Oregon International Air Show

-Last year, the Flaming Chickens held demonstrations of Quasar at the Oregon International Air Show, our robot for Recycle Rush, in order to promote FIRST and STEM to a broader community.
+In 2015, the Flaming Chickens held demonstrations of Quasar at the Oregon International Air Show, our robot for Recycle Rush, in order to promote FIRST and STEM to a broader community.